 In addition to the above, a static HTML web page may also contain JavaScript code which is interpreted by the user's browser rather than the web server.
-For example in many static web pages, JavaScript is included to create drop down effects when the user hovers their cursor over menu items.
+For example in many static web pages, JavaScript is included to create drop down effects when user hovers their cursor over buttons or tabs within the page.
 Another common use is the creation of a chained menu, created following the user's selection from the available options.
 All such code is referred to as client side scripting.
-The following are examples of situations in which a web resource author may need to include client side script in their pages:
+The following are examples of situations in which a web resource author needs to include client side script in their pages: